Frequently Asked Questions

 How do you determine the price of gold?

-The price of gold is based on market values, the price for which is routinely reviewed and updated by our internal pricing department.
+The price of gold is based on market values, the price for which is routinely reviewed and updated.
 Prices can vary greatly as the loan amount for 24K gold is significantly higher than that of 14K gold.

 Can you give a quote on an item over the phone?